cb0806151/cbh-mancala/README.md

 - Learn some ways to optimize the contract
 - add in win logic for emptying the board to the winner
 - Add in take-opposite-house rule
+- Optimize contract speed
+- A clock that starts when another player takes their turn, if it runs all the way down the other player forfeits the game

 </p>
 </details>